mikebaker85/shiptheory-api-docs/source/includes/main.md

 Parameter | Required | Description
 --------- | ------- | -----------
-reference | Yes | Your unique reference for this shipment reference2 | Yes | A second non-unique reference delivery_service | No | The Shiptheory delivery service ID.
+reference | Yes | Your unique reference for this shipment.
+We use this when a carrier needs a unique identifier for your shipment, if this is longer than 25 characters the shipment may be rejected reference2 | Yes | A second non-unique reference delivery_service | No | The Shiptheory delivery service ID.
 See Delivery Services.
 If this is not provided or you pass a delivery service that does not exist, the shipment will be subject to any shipping rules setup on your account shipment_detail | |